PoojaMane-00/simco/README.md

 Solar Installation and Maintenance Company
 =======
 # Overview
-SIMCO is a web-based dashboard designed for Solar Installation and Maintenance Solar Panel Installation & Maintenance Company.
+SIMCO is a web-based dashboard designed for Solar Installation and Maintenance Company.
 It streamlines client feedback collection, visualizes service issues, and automates service sheet approvals—enhancing operational efficiency and customer satisfaction.

 # Features